J19y/COMP2042_CW/README.md

 ---

+### 4.3 SOLID Principles Applied

+The codebase was refactored to follow all five SOLID principles:

+---

-### 4.3 Single Responsibility Principle (SRP) Refactoring
+#### 4.3.1 Single Responsibility Principle (SRP)

+> *"A class should have only one reason to change."*

-Large classes violating SRP were decomposed into focused, single-purpose classes:
+Large "god classes" were decomposed into focused, single-purpose classes:

-#### 4.3.1 Board Class Decomposition
+**Board Class Decomposition:**

 | Original Problem | The original `Board` class (800+ lines) handled: board state, collision detection, piece movement, row clearing, rendering, and piece generation. |
 |------------------|---|